Ext JS 7.9 & Rapid Ext JS 1.1 are out now! Check what’s new Read More

 Conclusion

-Web components have many benefits for web development, such as reusability, encapsulation, productivity, framework independence, HTML standardization, simplicity in sharing and reuse, and lack of complex dependencies.
-Developers can make the program’s structure relatively simpler, and speed up the development process by employing the same component in several projects.
+Web components have many benefits for web development.
+These include reusability, encapsulation, productivity, and framework independence.
+They also help with HTML standardization, simplicity in sharing and reuse, and lack of complex dependencies.
+Developers can make the program’s structure simpler.
+They can speed up the development process by using the same component in several projects.

 FAQs